Updates

 The Duncan NRI truly is a special place, with unparalleled collaborations and cross-disciplinary approach that propels groundbreaking research on brain diseases affecting children and adults alike.

 Dr. Shulman has 25 years of experience as a neuroscientist and adult neurologist specializing in Parkinson’s, Alzheimer’s, and other neurodegenerative disorders.
 Using a multidisciplinary approach that integrates human genomic analyses with functional investigation in experimental animal models of neurodegenerative disease, Dr. Shulman and his team have made several important discoveries that have led to a better understanding of the genes and mechanisms involved in Alzheimer’s and Parkinson’s diseases.
-In recognition of his stellar contributions to neurology, he received the prestigious 2020 Derek Denny-Brown Young Neurological Scholar Award from the American Neurological Association.
+In recognition of his stellar contributions to neurology, he received a career award for medical scientists from the Burroughs Wellcome Fund and the Derek Denny-Brown Young Neurological Scholar Award from the American Neurological Association.
+He is a fellow of the American Academy of Neurology and serves on the Science Committee.
+Dr. Shulman’s research is supported by the National Institutes of Health, the Huffington Foundation and the Effie Marie Cain Chair in Alzheimer’s Disease Research.

 Email - joshua.shulman@bcm.edu